edward-lemonade/ChessClaw/README.md

    * use 1d k-means to group the intersections into 11 rows
    * for each role use 1d k-means to group the intersections into 11 columns
    * the average of the group coordinates form rows and columns of the grid
- * Chess piece recognition - Fine tune pre-trained VGG16
+ * Chess piece recognition - Fine tune pre-trained yolov5
-   * VGG16 is a pre-trained neural network model does image labeling
+   * Yolov5 is a pre-trained neural network model that does object detection
-   * We need to fine-tune the model to recognize each piece and blank spaces
+   * We need to fine-tune the model to recognize each pieces
-   * Modifying test.py to generate dataset for training
+   * Available datasets can be download from universe.roboflow.com
-   * Once board is detected, each cell is cropped out from the image and manually labeled
+   * Once board is detected, the image is passed to the model for inference

+**Notes**:

+Pivoted from using **VGG16** image labeling model to **yolov5** object detection model.
+The benefits include
+* multiple object detection in one prediction, better performance
+* bounding box are included

 ### Test and dataset capture